(traditional resume available upon request)

-- I want to research and organize information.
+- I want to research and organize information (information specialist).

 You want to save time by having someone who can find, organize, and summarize important information.

-- I want to teach customer service skills, ethics, and manners.
+- I want to teach customer service skills, ethics, and manners (social networking).

 You want a likable company with service skills, company ethics, and good manners.

-- I want to teach and organize games and fun activities.
+- I want to create, teach, and organize games and activities (gamification consultant).

 You want passionate and productive employees.